 Privy supports many form field types, which combined with custom field sync can create powerful marketing automation workflows.
 To see supported marketing services, refer to Syncing custom fields to an ESP.

 Text input for the user’s email address.
-This field is always present and always required.
+This field is always present and always required unless the phone field is added to replace it.

 A first and last name field.
 This field can be marked required or optional.
 Currently, its label and name cannot be configured.